-Storm restoration in Valley City
+Storm damage restoration in Valley City

 Valley City is a Pike County village of about 14 residents sitting near the Illinois River on the eastern edge of a county bounded by two major river systems.
 Pike County's position in the NWS St. Louis severe-weather corridor has produced 35 documented tornadoes since 1885, including an F4 and three F3 events tracking northeast off Missouri's open plains.
 Straight-line winds exceeding 60 mph accompany the strongest supercells, and the August 2020 derecho left structural and roof damage across the western Illinois region.
 Both the Mississippi and Illinois river lowlands carry overbank flood risk after heavy rainfall, and winter ice storms add a persistent cold-season threat to structures throughout the county.
 Storm Damage 911 connects Valley City homeowners with vetted, licensed local contractors for a free assessment.